einzruff/settings-configs/netgearR6300V2charter.md

 4. Get the MAC address for your router.
 One way is to look on the sticker on the bottom of the router.
 (Ex: F2BC4DA1B5A7)
 5. Type the following to enable telnet  (replace {MACaddress} with the one you found in step 4.
   * ./telnetenable 192.168.1.1 {MACaddress} Gearguy Geardog
+  * If that doesn't work, type this: ./telnetenable - {MACaddress} admin password | nc -u 192.168.1.1 23
 6. Now, try to connect to it with telnet (if you don't have telnet installed do 'brew install telnet' first)
   * telnet 192.168.1.1
   * It should show 'Connected to 192.168.1.1...
 BusyBox... then a # prompt'